freqtrade/freqtrade/docs/data-analysis.md

 ```

-Feel free to submit an issue or Pull Request if you would like to share ideas on how to best analyze the data.
+Feel free to submit an issue or Pull Request enhancing this document if you would like to share ideas on how to best analyze the data.